 Ideas and information need time to marinate in the mind.
 During this process, the person will need to take their focus off the problem and allow time to rest, engaging purposefully in less cognitively demanding tasks.

-Think of Charles Darwin walking his fox terrier dog (Polly) along his ‘thinking path’ in the woods of Down House, Orpington (Kent), for four hours a day.
-Whilst engaging in this activity, he pondered ideas which eventually formed to create the ‘The Origin of Species’.
-Considered the foundation of evolutionary biology.
+Think of Charles Darwin walking his fox terrier dog (Polly) along his ‘thinking path’ in the woods of Down House, Orpington (Kent), for four hours daily.
+Whilst engaging in this activity, he pondered ideas which eventually formed to create the ‘The Origin of Species’- considered the foundation of evolutionary biology.

 Stage 3: Illumination

 The elusive ‘aha’ moment.
 After a period of incubation, insights arise and break into our consciousness.
-Making the ambiguous, crystal clear.
-It’s the sudden ‘Eureka’ moment that comes in the shower, when you are cooking or when you take a walk.
-Creating these moments, vastly increases the likelihood of solutions presenting themselves.
+The ambiguity becomes crystal clear.
+The sudden ‘Eureka’ moment comes in the shower when you are cooking or taking a walk.
+Creating these moments vastly increases the likelihood of solutions presenting themselves.

 Stage 4: Verification:

 Words get written down, actions are put in place and the idea is made tangible.
 The person will use further critical thinking to hone and improve on the idea.